 Deep Brain Stimulation

 Surgery is required to implant the equipment that produces the electrical stimulation.
 You are awake during the procedure (your scalp is numbed and you won't feel any pain), because you must work with the surgeon in placing the electrodes where they will have the most benefit.
 A small hole is drilled in your skull, and tiny wire electrodes are placed in your brain.
 A small battery-powered device (generator) similar to a pacemaker is implanted in your chest and connected to the electrodes in your brain by a wire.
 The procedure usually takes 3 to 4 hours, although it may take as long as 8 hours.
+The surgery may also be done in two steps where the electrodes are put in during one surgery and the control unit is connected and placed under the skin in a second surgery.

 What To Expect After Treatment